Package

 Many utilities are meant to be used from the command line to work on

 files.
-Such tools are often expected to be somewhere in the PATH variable, so
+Such tools are often expected to be somewhere in the PATH

-stored to use it.
-A good example of such tools are archivers (like ZIP and
+said utility is stored to use it.
+A good example of such tools are

-UNRAR) but there are others, too.
+archivers (like ZIP and UNRAR) but there are others, too.

-For such tools, the FreeDOS package format provides a "linking" provision.
-A
+For such tools, the FreeDOS package format provides a “linking”

-have to use a LINKS directory, and in this directory a batch file for every
+the PATH will have to use a LINKS directory, and in this directory a

-executable that needs to be listed in the PATH.
-The batch file must contain
+batch file for every executable that needs to be listed in the PATH.

-only the path and filename to the target executable (as stored in the zip
+The batch file must contain only the path and filename to the target

-these batch files with proper content.
+FreeDOS package manager will substitute these batch files with proper

 LSM Files